Oxford – full of history, gowns, lectures, and some of the nicest dining spots in the country.

 Probably the best Thai food outside South East Asia, perhaps even Thailand itself.
 Everything is evocative of the country – fragrant and salty, punchy and complex.
 The rice is fluffy, and the Chang beer washes it all down nicely.

-Brasserie Blanc is celebrating its 21st anniversary this year as the Oxford Venue first opened its doors in 1996.
-Led by Raymond Blanc, this restaurant is all about the french cuisine (‘honest food, cooked with the heart’ is his motto) – and the best of it.
-Their menus are seasonal and this autumn you can have a two course set menu complete with a specially priced glass of wine.
-We will see you there because this looks fantastic!
+Brasserie Blanc is celebrating its 22nd anniversary this year as the Oxford Venue first opened its doors in 1996.
+Led by Raymond Blanc, this restaurant is all about the French cuisine (‘honest food, cooked with the heart’ is his motto) – and the best of it.
+Their menus are seasonal and this winter you can have a two course set menu complete with a specially priced glass of wine.

 3. Old Parsonage £££

-Probably the most Oxford restaurant ever conceived is the Cherwell Boathouse.
+Probably the most ‘Oxford’ restaurant ever conceived is the Cherwell Boathouse.
 It’s what it says it is, and you dine next to a particularly tranquil spot on the Thames, all ducks and sunshine.
-The regular menu is a bit fussy and can sometimes be a little too ‘parents taking you out for a nice meal but forgot to book somewhere properly amazing’, if you know what I mean.
-But go for a tasting menu, where Cornish fish soup is paired with things like Sancerre, and Brixham scallops are served alongside a 1999 Meursault.
+The regular menu is a bit fussy and can sometimes be a little too ‘parents taking you out for a nice meal but forgot to book somewhere properly amazing’ – but go for a tasting menu, where Cornish fish soup is paired with things like Sancerre, and Brixham scallops are served alongside a 1999 Meursault.

 6. Sojo ££

 You might’ve heard a Times food critic rave about this place more than once.
-Well, he knows better than me.
+Well, he knows best!
 But yes, it’s really quite wonderful – the food is powerful, the service calm and relaxed.
 Eat the dim sum.
 All of it.

 7. Kazbar ££